riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

 config.Styles.Register("input");
 ```

->If you register the style by specifying the tag name **DotVVM** controls will not be modified
+> If you register the style by specifying the tag name, the behavior of DotVVM controls which use such elements internally will not be modified.

 It is also possible to set a condition under which the styles will be applied.
 To do that use `Register(Func<StyleMatchContext, bool>)`.
 If this function returns `true` the styles are going to be applied, otherwise nothing happens.